blawson69/PurseStrings/README.md

 ---
 ### --convert
 **GM Only** When a character has a large number of small denomination coins in their Purse, they may want to convert them into larger denominations to save space and weight.
-The GM can select a character's token and send the `--convert` command along with the acronym for the denomination you with to convert to:
+The GM can select a character's token and send the `--convert` command along with the acronym for the denomination you wish to convert to:

 `!ps --convert gp`